 I love to make homemade Vegan Pizza Dough, but every now and then I don’t want to bother with it.
 That’s when this pizza kit comes in handy.
 It gives you four crusts and four tomato sauce packets, all of which are dairy-free (aka, vegan).
 It’s always good to check the labels because sometimes products change their list of ingredients.

 I buy Kirkland Sea Salt and we have both varieties on-hand, the regular sea salt and the Himalayan Sea Salt.
-They’re reasonable priced and it’s nice to grind the salt over whatever you’re fixing.
+They’re reasonably-priced and it’s nice to grind the salt over whatever you’re fixing.
 I find that sea salt has a better flavor than table salt.
 I recommend it!

 These Kirkland Pine Nuts are great.
 They’re a little pricey, but the price is better than you’ll see at other places for pine nuts.
 So we buy a bag and keep it in the fridge.